-These monthly free art experiences for all ages each attract more than 300 visitors (3,600+ annually), from 4 to 8 p.m.
-The events feature “Hands-on!” art-making activities for children ages 4 and above, accompanied by adults, as well as brief “Open Eyes” informal public gallery conversations focusing on the museum’s collection and special changing exhibitions.
-These discussions, led by museum education staff, are based on the highly regarded approach to increasing visual literacy known as Visual Thinking Strategies.
-Several times each year, Second Fridays also include exhibition lectures by faculty or other experts and catered refreshments.
+These free art experiences for all ages attract more than 300 visitors per month (4,000+ annually) on the second Friday of the month, from 4 to 8 p.m.
+The events feature “Hands-on!” art-making activities for adults with children ages 4 and above, as well as brief “Open Eyes” informal gallery conversations focusing on the museum's collection and special changing exhibitions.
+These discussions are led by museum education staff and based on the highly regarded approach to increasing visual literacy known as Visual Thinking Strategies.
+Several times each year, Second Fridays also include catered refreshments and exhibition lectures by faculty or other experts.

-More than 2,500 elementary and secondary school students visited the museum in 2011–12, including hundreds from the Northampton public schools.
+More than 2,300 elementary and secondary school students visited the museum in 2013–14, including hundreds from the Northampton public schools.
 SCMA offers free admission to all school groups and bus subsidies to defray school transportation costs.
 Teachers who reserve a tour can receive a free admission pass to plan their visit in advance.
-Lesson plan ideas are also available on the museum’s website.
-In addition, each year approximately 100 teachers (most from Hampshire and Hampden counties) attend professional development programs offered by the museum’s education department.
+Lesson plan ideas are also available on the SCMA website.
+In addition, 45 teachers (most from Hampshire and Hampden counties) attended professional development programs offered by the museum’s education department.

-More than one thousand parents, guardians and children participated in the museum’s two free Family Days in 2011–12, with program materials offered in Spanish and English.
+More than a thousand parents, guardians and children participated in the museum’s free Family Afternoon and Hands-on Family Fun! programs at Second Fridays in 2013–14, with Family Afternoon program materials offered in Spanish and English.

-Open year-round, six days per week (Tuesday–Sunday) and closed only on Mondays and major holidays, the museum is committed to providing broad access to its collections, exhibitions and programs.
-Museum admission is waived for all visitors on more than 20 days each year, including Second Fridays, Family Days, Smith Family Weekend and Smith Commencement and Reunion Weekends.
-Free admission is also offered to active-duty service personnel and their families from Memorial Day through Labor Day.
+Open year-round, six days a week (Tuesday–Sunday) and closed only on Mondays and major holidays, the museum is committed to providing broad access to its collections, exhibitions and programs.
+Museum admission is fully waived for all visitors on more than 20 days each year, including Second Fridays, Family Days, Smith Family Weekend, Smith Commencement/Reunion Weekends, International Museum Day and Family Days.
+As part of the Blue Star Museums program, the museum offers free admission to active-duty service personnel and their families from Memorial Day through Labor Day.

-Free access to the museum is available to public library cardholders at many local and regional libraries via the SCMA Library Pass Partners Program that was greatly expanded in 2011–12 (link http://www.smith.edu/artmuseum/Visit/Planning-a-Visit/Library-Pass-Program).
-Libraries may purchase passes through the museum’s Membership Office: firstname.lastname@example.org or (413) 585-2777.
-The SCMA Library Pass Partners Program provides essential support for the museum, directly benefiting SCMA’s exhibitions and public programs.
+Free access to SCMA is available to public library cardholders at many local and regional libraries via the SCMA Library Pass Partners Program.
+More than 35 libraries participate in the SCMA Library Pass Partners Program each year, providing essential support for the museum’s exhibitions and public programs.
+Libraries may purchase passes through the Museum's Membership Office: email@example.com or (413) 585-2777.
+For a list of participating libraries and information about how to become a Library Pass Partner, visit: www.smith.edu/artmuseum/Visit/Planning-a-Visit2/Library-Pass-Program.

 The Botanic Garden of Smith College is open to the public and serves as a living museum, showcasing plants native to New England and other ecosystems around the world.
 Its goals are education, research, display and conservation.
 The garden features the Lyman Conservatory and Church Exhibition Gallery, the campus arboretum and a variety of specialty gardens, totaling more than 7,000 labeled and mapped plants.